 Oil on canvas paintings are also susceptible to environmental damage through cracking and cleavages of the different paint layers or deformations of the canvas support.

-- What to do: Stabilize your environment to 20 – 21° C and a humidity level of approximately 45%.
+What to do: Stabilise your environment to around 20° C and a humidity level of approximately 45%.
 If you don’t have a central humidification system, consider using dehumidifiers in humid areas during the summer months and humidifiers in dry climates or during the winter months, when heating vents and fireplaces dry out the air.
-Keep your air conditioners and heating systems going, even when you are away from home, as turning the air down or off can create daily temperature and humidity fluctuations that can cause long-term damage.

-- What to do: Foxing can be difficult to remove, although it can be minimized through vacuum suction cleaning techniques or careful retouching with appropriate conservation paints.
+What to do: Foxing can be difficult to remove, although it can be minimised through vacuum suction cleaning techniques or careful retouching with appropriate conservation paints.
 To prevent foxing, properly frame your pieces using archival materials and maintain a climate-controlled storage or display environment.

 Vases and bowls can break, scratch or crack.